Metropolitan District Mill Levy Information

 2015-17: Bond money used for Ranch House, Community Center, and Dakota Lodge renovations, new community entrance signs, playgrounds, and park improvements.

-December 2024: Bond mill will end, and the debt will be paid off.
+December 2024: Bond debt will be paid off and repayment mill levy will end.
 (Note: the District paid $1.2 million in interest)

 More Information

-Capital expenditures are required to maintain the quality and condition of the Ken-Caryl Ranch Metropolitan District’s assets and to promote a safe, enjoyable, and positive experience for all participants and community members.
+Capital expenditures are made to maintain the quality and condition of the Ken-Caryl Ranch Metropolitan District’s assets.
 All property or equipment related to an infrastructure asset are considered capital projects.

 The District’s long-term capital improvement plan, initially formulated during the 2022 budget process, is now updated annually.
 It encompasses projects projected through 2050 for District-owned or leased properties and equipment, along with some maintenance for several Master Association assets.
 Although the plan anticipates needs well into the future, the Board only approves the current year of projects as part of the annual budget adoption process.